 Current environmental issues affecting the Montenegrin people: pollution of coastal waters from sewage outlets, especially in tourist-related areas such as Kotor; severe air pollution in Podgorica, Pljevlja, and Niksie; air pollution in Pljevlja is caused by the nearby lignite power plant and the domestic use of coal and wood for household heating.

-Google maps Montenegro
+Google Maps Montenegro

 The capital and other divisions